nusairc/AWS-CICD-Project/README.md

     Configured the CodePipeline to send SNS notifications on deployment status changes, ensuring that you are promptly informed of any updates or issues in the pipeline.

 This project provides a comprehensive example of setting up a robust CI/CD pipeline for a Spring Boot application on AWS.
 For a more detailed guide and visual walkthrough, refer to the [video tutorial I have refered .](https://youtu.be/ARGmrYFfv44?si=R25lEtDO-CUrN4TB)

+## Cleaning Up

+Remember to stop or terminate your AWS resources after use to avoid unnecessary charges.

 Feel free to clone this repository as a foundation for your own projects.
 Just make sure to update the AWS repository name and account ID to match your AWS environment. for any queries related to project reach me on nusairtech@gmail.com